 Find out how to use the Virtual Classroom (Blackboard Collaborate) for teaching and group work.

 Why use the Virtual Classroom?

-You can use the Virtual Classroom to host and record interactive teaching sessions or group meetings online.
-The tool can be used for online seminars and tutorials where staff and students can participate and interact.
+You can use the Virtual Classroom to host and record interactive teaching sessions or group meetings digitally.
+The tool can be used for digital seminars and tutorials where staff and students can participate and interact.
 It can also be used for less formal meetings.